swfiua/80days/stories/index.rst

 If you are not sure you have the skills but are interested in helping and learning, just let me know, another goal here is to teach others new skills whilst building cool stuff.

+Blog
+====

+My plan is to blog as the project progresses.

+See the `eighty days project blog`_ if you want to follow the project.

+.. _eighty days project blog: http://swfiua.github.io/80days/blog/